 - Cranial ultrasonography (early neonatal period): e.g., intracerebral hemorrhage and/or hypoxic-ischemic injury, structural abnormalities

-- MRI: (in older infants): to detect causative lesion (e.g., , congenital malformation, intracranial hemorrhage)
+- MRI (in older infants): to detect causative lesion (e.g., , congenital malformation, intracranial hemorrhage)

-- Bracing to prevent contractures
+- Physical therapy: prevent muscle contractures

 - Nutritional support for dysphagia